 While it is great for individual members of your team to get to know the customers, local community, and different cultures, these experiences will become even more valuable once they are shared with the entire marketing team and rest of the company.
 These conversations can be challenging, but it should be embraced as a chance to redefine values and infuse them into the work that you do.
 It is only then that your company can really start to grow.

 While communicating diversity should be a priority, you should guard against coming across as if you are trying too hard.
 By going overboard, you can easily achieve the opposite result and offend members of your target audience.

 Focus on tone of voice

 When it comes to creating content, your focus should be to create a sense of belonging for all.
-This means that your content should make everyone feel welcome by speaking to different user types, instead of highlighting how your users differ from one another.
+This means that your content should make everyone feel welcome by speaking to different user types, instead of highlighting how users differ from one another.

-You can, for example, check out the Conscious Style Guide that was created by Karen Yin.
+If you need some inspiration, you can check out the Conscious Style Guide that was created by Karen Yin.
 Here, you will find plenty of resources to help you write about ethnicity, race, nationality, disability, age, gender, sex, and sexuality.